 There was so much that the people didn't understand, and they searched for answers.
-Due to their stress, and their lack of knowledge of science and psychology, they believed the causes to many of the actions of others was due to magic.
+Due to their stress, and their lack of knowledge of science and psychology, they believed the causes of many of the actions of others was due to magic.
 During this time, people believed that witchcraft was the work of Satan.
 They also believed that anything that was bad, such as disease or drought was the cause of Satan.
 These beliefs actually originated in Europe and were carried over to America as people traveled here.

 Because they believed that magic was done by Satan, they believed the appropriate punishment for witchcraft would be death.
 This also follows a line in the bible that is very misunderstood that states that the punishment of being a witch is death.
-This verse was actually translated incorrectly, since the closest english word to the greek was witch, although the word means something slightly different.
+This verse was actually translated incorrectly, since the closest English word to the greek was witch, although the word means something slightly different.

-They Began the Hunt For Witches!
+Beginning the Hunt For Witches!

 Since the minister was a prominent person in the community, people listened to him.
-If the girls had been related to anyone else, the widespread panic may not have occurred, but Parris believed the only way to heal the girls was remove the witches.
+If the girls had been related to anyone else, the widespread panic may not have occurred, but Parris believed the only way to heal the girls was to remove the witches.

 The irony in this seem to come to light and Tituba became the first one to be accused of being the witch that caused this.
 This was easy for people to believe.
 Although she originally said she was not the witch, she later confessed believing things would go easier if she confessed.